Title

 LTO Administrative Order No. 96-001 mandates the issuance of new, distinct license plates for motor vehicles that change classification from private to for hire or vice versa, ensuring efficient use of government resources and proper tracking of vehicle registrations.

-Motor vehicle number plates are permanently assigned to vehicles during their lifetime based on their classification: Private, For Hire, Government, or Diplomatic.
+They are permanently assigned based on the vehicle’s classification, covering Private, For Hire, Government, and Diplomatic.

-When a motor vehicle's classification is changed, a new set of number plates with numbers and letters different from its previous plate number must be assigned permanently according to the new classification.
+A new set of plates with numbers and letters different from the previous plate number must be permanently assigned to the vehicle under the new classification.

-No, the rule applies to all changes in classification from Private to For Hire, Government, Diplomatic, and vice-versa.
+It applies to all cases of change classification from Private to For Hire/Government/Diplomatic and vice-versa, per Section 2(c).

-Previously assigned motor vehicle number plates and the code number of the District Office where they were surrendered must be indicated on the Certificate of Registration and Official Receipt of payment.
+For easy monitoring and control, so that the surrendered plates and the District Office where they were turned in are indicated on the Certificate of Registration and Official Receipt.

 Analyze Cases Smarter, Faster